 Connecticut Child Endangerment Lawyer

-The other most commonly charged Connecticut Risk of Injury / Child Endangerment crime is the sexual contact / intimate parts subdivision.
+The other most commonly charged Connecticut Child Endangerment crime is the sexual contact / intimate parts subdivision.
 Again, this is another broadly drafted statute that can encompass a wide array of conduct.
-While you can click this link for the full text of the statute, the law forbids any form of contact with the intimate parts of a child under 16, or contact between the child and the perpetrator’s intimate parts, in a manner that is likely to impair the health of morals of the child.
+The law forbids any form of contact with the intimate parts of a child under 16, or contact between the child and the perpetrator’s intimate parts, in a manner that is likely to impair the health of morals of the child.
 Clearly what impairs the health and morals of a child is subjective—that is, subject to the discretion of law enforcement.
 This type of conduct can include inappropriate horseplay or rough-housing with a minor child, improper touching in the bath, shower, or swimming pool, or improper contact while sleeping in the same bed as a child under 16.

 As any parent knows, children sometimes do not always tell the truth.
 Sometimes they will exaggerate or fabricate the truth out of emotion, or for attention, humor, revenge, or other reasons that are not readily apparent to a child’s parents, teachers or loved ones.
 The risks when children make criminal accusations against an individual are severe—as educators, doctors and therapists are mandated reporters under Connecticut law and in most circumstances, they must report allegations of abuse or neglect to the Connecticut Department of Children and Families (“DCF”) or the local police department.